 Decoding French Wine Labels and Terms

-Learn useful information about French wine (by looking at the label) to find out what the wine is made of and what quality level it is.
+Learn helpful information about French wine (by looking at the label) to find out what grape varieties are inside and what quality level they are.

-One of the more confusing wine regions to delve into is France because it’s so hard to know what you’re buying based on the label.
-Fortunately, you can learn a few facts about French wine and how it’s labeled to improve your ability to find better wines (regardless of price).
+France is one of the more confusing wine regions to delve into because it’s hard to know what you’re buying just by looking at the label.
+Fortunately, you can learn a few facts about French wine and its labeling to improve your chances of finding better wines (regardless of price).

 Navigating a French Wine Label